|

 by Riverside.
 But, his surprising Fiddler

-to popular wisdom, Adderley pushed and stretched his music later in his career,
+Contrary to popular wisdom, Adderley pushed and stretched his music later in his career, though not always with good results.

 Of Cannonball Adderley nicely sums up this aspect of his

 career.
-And, it is a good companion to Fantasy's Greatest
+And, it is a good companion to Milestone's Greatest

 Hits.
 Under their Blue Note imprint, Capitol also collaborated with Verve to produce The